 If you’re interested in a building or property service in Settle that is not listed above, please contact us for advice as it is likely we can still help, or can help you find you a property professional who can help you.

-Settle Market dates back to at least 1249 when a charter was granted and is held weekly on Tuesdays.
+Settle Market dates back to approximately 1249 when a charter was granted and is held weekly on Tuesdays.
 The first bridge at Settle over the River Ribble was mentioned in 1498.
 The North Craven Building Preservation Trust owns several buildings in Settle including part of the Folly (a 17th Century listed building open to the public).

 The Naked Man Café building is believed to be the oldest café in the country.
 The property was built in 1663 and was once a public house, and it’s unusual name is thought to have originated when a man was buried naked beneath the building.